VenkatKamani225/Mai-Pal/README.md

 # Mai-Pal
-This is a visiting card size book having all your social network info
+This is a visiting card size book having all your social network info.
+IN PROGRESS!!